MiriamPapp/photo-forum/docs/index.md

 If you want to host Photo-Forum you will need some things in advance.
 There are descriptions how to set up all the needed stuff.
 The users of the forum will need their Internet browser only - they don't have to set anything up.
-The following first requirement is only needed for the person hosting a Photo-Forum.
-The users will use their usual device (PC, tablet, smartphone).

 See the page _"[Prerequisites](./prerequisites)"_ for more information.